Missile from Karabakh hit Iran's East Azerbaijan province: State media

 At least 10 missiles landed in two villages in the Khudaferin district, injuring a civilian when one hit a house, district's Gov. Ali Emiri Rad told the IRNA News Agency.

-Relations between the two former Soviet republics have been tense since 1991 when the Armenian military occupied Upper Karabakh, or Nagorno-Karabakh, an internationally recognized territory of Azerbaijan.
+Relations between the two former Soviet republics have been tense since 1991 when the Armenian military occupied Nagorno-Karabakh, an internationally recognized territory of Azerbaijan.

 Recent clashes erupted Sept.
 27, and Armenia has since continued attacks on Azerbaijani forces and civilians.